 - The Aqua Terra has prices that start at a lower price point than that of the Rolex Explorer collections

 - More Classier Models

 - The Aqua Terra collection also contains some more expensive-looking watches than the Explorer series with many precious metal options

 - Better Discounted Pricing

-- You can usually find better discounts on a brand such as Omega compared to Rolex.
-This has to do with the differences with the prestige of the brand itself as well as the resale value
+- You can usually find better discounts on brands like Omega, compared to Rolex.
+This has to do with the differences in the prestige of the brand itself as well as the resale value

 - Accuracy & Precision

 - The Aqua Terra (NON-quartz) collections use a COSC certified chronometer, the highest designation that a watch can get from the Official Swiss Chronometric Testing Institute known as COSC (Contrôle Officiel Suisse des Chronomètres).
 The COSC chronometer's impressive accuracy of -4/+6 seconds per day doesn't have the same precision as the Rolex Superlative chronometers which is -2/+2 seconds per day